-RDrive servo motors are intended for installation as part of a motion system or a machine and can be mounted in any required position (e.g., vertical, horizontal, or at an angle).
+RDrive servo motors are intended for installation as part of a motion system or a machine.
+You can mount the actuators in any required position - vertical, horizontal, or at an angle.
 The installation site should meet the following requirements:

 - Well-ventilated and free from dust, moisture, and vibration - Ambient temperature, altitude, and other environmental conditions as specified in Table 1-1 - Easy access for inspection and dismantling